Mortgage to buy out siblings

 Can I get a mortgage to buy out my siblings?

-Given the complexities involved in probate and inheritance processes in the UK, you will do well to seek legal and tax advice before pressing ahead with any decision to buy out your siblings.
+Due to the complexities of probate and inheritance in the UK, it’s wise to seek legal and tax advice before buying out your siblings.
 It’s always better to consult a specialist mortgage broker before starting your application with a mortgage lender.

 What do you need to buy a sibling out of an inherited house in the UK?